joemarlo/causal-tool/writeup.md

   - overlap and balance
 - Regression discontinuity:
   - differing functional forms on left and right side of cutoff
-  - differing bandwidth on lef tand right side of cutoff
+  - differing bandwidth on left and right side of cutoff

 1-2 pages
 explain why I chose to display what I displayed and why it makes sense